-A-1: Certificate of Incorporation of CenterPoint Energy, Inc. (previously filed with the Commission on Form S-4 of Reliant Energy Regco, Inc. (Registration No. 333-69502) on September 17, 2001 and incorporated by reference herein)
+A-7: Rights Agreement dated as of January 1, 2002 between CenterPoint Energy, Inc. and JPMorgan Chase Bank, as Rights Agent (previously filed with the Commission with the Annual Report on Form 10-K for the year ended December 31, 2001 of CenterPoint Energy, Inc. (File No. 333-69502) and incorporated by reference herein)

-(114) See supra Item 1.C.

-- A-2: Articles of Incorporation of CenterPoint Energy, Inc., as amended (previously filed with the Commission on Form S-4 of Reliant Energy Regco, Inc. (Registration No. 333-69502) on September 17, 2001 and incorporated by reference herein) - A-3 Bylaws of CenterPoint Energy, Inc. (previously filed with the Commission on Form S-4 of Reliant Energy Regco, Inc. (Registration No. 333-69502)on September 17, 2001 and incorporated by reference herein) - A-4: Articles of Merger merging Reliant Energy Regco, Inc. and CenterPoint Energy, Inc. with and into Reliant Energy Regco, Inc. (previously filed with the Commission on Form U-1 (File No. 070-09895) on October 26, 2001 and incorporated by reference herein) - Exhibit B: Intentionally omitted, not applicable - Exhibit C: Registration Statements - C-1: Amendment No. 8 to Registration Statement on Form S-1 of Reliant Resources, Inc. (Registration No. 333-48038), as amended (previously filed with the Commission on April 27, 2001 and incorporated by reference herein) - Exhibit D: Applications and Orders of Certain Commissions listed in Item 4 - D-1: Order of the Texas Commission, dated March 15, 2001 (previously filed with the Commission on June 7, 2001 and incorporated by reference herein) - D-2 Motion for Rehearing before the Texas Commission (previously filed with the Commission on November 20, 2001 and incorporated by reference herein) - D-3 Second Motion for Rehearing before the Texas Commission (previously filed with the Commission on November 20, 2001 and incorporated by reference herein) - D-4 Business Separation Plan Update (previously filed with the Commission on November 20, 2001 and incorporated by reference herein) - D-5 Order on Rehearing of the Texas Commission, dated May 25, 2001 (previously filed with the Commission on November 20, 2001 and incorporated by reference herein) - D-5.1 Order of the Texas Commission on Application for Update, dated December, 2001 (to be filed by amendment)
+Exhibit B: Intentionally omitted, not applicable

+Exhibit C: Registration Statements

+C-1: Amendment No. 8 to Registration Statement on Form S-1 of Reliant Resources, Inc. (Registration No. 333-48038), as amended (previously filed with the Commission on April 27, 2001 and incorporated by reference herein)

+Exhibit D: Applications and Orders of Certain Commissions listed in Item 4

+D-1: Order of the Texas Commission, dated March 15, 2001 (previously filed with the Commission on June 7, 2001 and incorporated by reference herein)

+D-2 Motion for Rehearing before the Texas Commission (previously filed with the Commission on November 20, 2001 and incorporated by reference herein)

+D-3 Second Motion for Rehearing before the Texas Commission (previously filed with the Commission on November 20, 2001 and incorporated by reference herein)

+D-4 Business Separation Plan Update (previously filed with the Commission on November 20, 2001 and incorporated by reference herein)

+D-5 Order on Rehearing of the Texas Commission, dated May 25, 2001 (previously filed with the Commission on November 20, 2001 and incorporated by reference herein)

+D-5.1 Order of the Texas Commission on Application for Update, dated December, 2001 (previously filed with the Commission on July 3, 2002)

+D-6: Application to the Arkansas Commission (previously filed with the Commission on November 20, 2001 and incorporated by reference herein)

+D-7: Order of the Arkansas Commission (to be filed by amendment)

+D-8: Application to the Louisiana Commission concerning the Electric Restructuring (previously filed with the Commission on July 3, 2002)